- COVID-19 regulatory relief and resources

 - complying with the ASIC Competency Standards and AUASB Standards, including Australian Auditing Standards and ASAE 3100 Compliance Engagements

-- independence requirements in APES 110 Code of Ethics for Professional Accountants
+- meeting the independence requirements in APES 110 Code of Ethics for Professional Accountants

 - holding professional indemnity insurance